2-Drinfel'd double symmetry of the 4d Kitaev model: Abstract

 \section{Abstract}

-Following the general theory of categorified quantum groups developed by the author previously, we construct the 2-Drinfel'd double associated to a finite group $N=G_0$.
-For $N=\bbZ_2$, we explicitly compute the braided 2-categories of 2-representations of certain version of this 2-Drinfel'd double, and prove that they characterize precisely the 4d toric code and its spin-$\mathbb{Z}_2$ variant.
-This result relates the two descriptions (categorical vs. field theoretical) of 4d gapped topological phases in existing literature and, perhaps more strikingly, displays the first ever instances of {\it higher Tannakian duality} for braided 2-categories.
-In particular, we show that particular twists of the underlying 2-Drinfel'd double is responsible for much of the higher-structural properties that arise in 4d topological orders.
+Following the general theory of categorified quantum groups developed by the author previously, we construct the Drinfel'd double 2-bialgebra associated to a finite group $N=G_0$.
+For $N=\bbZ_2$, we explicitly compute the braided 2-categories of 2-representations of certain version of this Drinfel'd double 2-bialgebra, and prove that they characterize precisely the 4d toric code and its spin-$\mathbb{Z}_2$ variant.
+This result relates the two descriptions (categorical vs. field theoretical) of 4d gapped topological phases in existing literature and displays an instance of {\it higher Tannakian duality} for braided 2-categories.
+In particular, we show that particular twists of the underlying Drinfel'd double 2-bialgebra is responsible for much of the higher-structural properties that arise in 4d topological orders.